 Prior engagement is not a requirement, but the proposal is more likely to be successful if it responds to policy demands in the country selected.
+However, for small grant applicants, they must contact the IGC country team as they develop their proposals.
 The IGC recommends researchers submitting country-focused research to discuss their proposals with the relevant IGC partner country team.
 Country teams can also facilitate dialogue between researchers and policymakers.
 Researchers should contact the country teams for more information.

-2. We are applying for other sources of funding, or have already received other funds.
+2. We are applying for other sources of funding or have already received other funds.
 Is it still possible to apply?